vk5ln/1541-II_1581_power_distribution_pcb/README.md

 supply at least 5V at 4A and 12V at 4A.
 Commodore 1581 Drives do not need 12V and if you only use 1581 drives you can get away with using a single 5V Power Supply with sufficent current capacity.
-A surplus ATX power supply could be used, this has the advantage of the AC input of the power supply being safely inside an exiting metal enclosure.
+A surplus ATX power supply could be used, this has the advantage of the AC input of the power supply being safely inside an existing metal enclosure.

 The MeanWell RD-65A has AC input terminals which are exposed and could be accessed by curious fingers.
 It is intended to be used within another enclosure.
 The photos I show of my test setup sitting on a desk